luuquangtrung/luuquangtrung.github.io_old/_posts/2021-12-04-linearization-notes.md

 The value of $$M$$ has to be carefully chosen.
 See more [here](https://or.stackexchange.com/questions/236/why-is-it-important-to-choose-big-m-carefully-and-what-are-the-consequences-of-d).

 [^SE_max]: StackExchange, [*How to formulate (linearize) a maximum function in a constraint?*](https://or.stackexchange.com/questions/711/how-to-formulate-linearize-a-maximum-function-in-a-constraint/712#712).
-Accessed Feb.
-2022
+Accessed Dec.
+2021.

 [^SE_min]: StackExchange, [*How to linearize min function as a constraint?*](https://or.stackexchange.com/questions/1160/how-to-linearize-min-function-as-a-constraint).
-Accessed Feb.
-2022
+Accessed Dec.
+2021.

 ##### Rounding functions: Ceil and Floor